DBpackage/KNU_DTA/README.md

 You can freely tune the hyperparameter for your best performance (but highly recommend using the Bayesian optimization package).

-# 5.**Citations**
-If you find the models useful in your research, please consider citing the relevant paper:

 ~~~
 @article{10.1093/bioinformatics/btac731,